pbnkp/scarlet/README.md

 ##High Performance

-Built with performance in mind, Scarlet is already 3 times faster than Zend Framework 1.10 and 5 times faster than CakePHP.
+Built with performance in mind, Scarlet is already 4 times faster than Zend Framework 1.10 and 6 times faster than CakePHP.
 The event-driven nature of Scarlet means that plugin code is loaded and executed only when necessary.

+Citrus, our custom ORM, is compatible with all major database engines whilst still providing raw performance.
+With built-in Model relationships and validations we maintain performance by lazy-loading everything.
+In addition, Citrus also provide out-of-the-box support for MySQL master/slave database setups, Memcache and defines it's own database agnostic query language (CQL, short for Citrus Query Language).

 ##Extensible & Flexible